thraddash/react-backend/README.md

 ```
 PORT=3001 npm start

-By default express will start in port 3000, there will be port conflict with create-react-app because it will also want to start in port 3000, setting env PORT=3001 will avoid the conflict
+By default express (react-backend) will start in port 3000, there will be port conflict with create-react-app (react-frontend) because it will also want to start in port 3000, setting env PORT=3001 in react-backend will avoid this conflict

 http://localhost:3001/users
 ```